ntrrgc/pulse-volume-monitor/README.md

 This is intended to be used in scripts like those for desktop widgets such as [lemonbar](https://github.com/LemonBoy/bar) and [conky](https://github.com/brndnmtthws/conky).
 This utility provides accurate readings without needing to resort to polling.

+## Building

+You can use the typical building procedure for CMake projects:

+    mkdir build && cd build
+    cmake <path to project>
+    make

+## Usage

+    USAGE:

+       ./pulse_volume_monitor  [-s <name>] [-j] [-v] [--] [--version] [-h]

+    Where:

+       -s <name>,  --desired-sink <name>
+         Insert here part of the name of an audio card (as seen in pavucontrol) and it will be selected instead of just picking the first available.

+       -j,  --json
+         Use detailed JSON output.

+       -v,  --verbose
+         Shows more information than really necessary.

+       --,  --ignore_rest
+         Ignores the rest of the labeled arguments following this flag.

+       --version
+         Displays version information and exits.

+       -h,  --help
+         Displays usage information and exits.

+       Reports the current volume of a PulseAudio sink, in an asynchronous way (without polling)

 ## License

 Copyright (c) 2017 Alicia Boya García